 While in grad school, I started working as a sales associate for MedMassager.
-I fell in LOVE with their machines, and at around the same time I was diagnosed with adrenal burnout.
+I fell in LOVE with their machines, and at around the same time, my nutritionist diagnosed me with adrenal burnout.
 I struggled with extreme fatigue, and late in 2012, felt like I couldn’t get out of bed in the morning.
 Not to mention, I started waking up in the middle of the night and would toss and turn for hours, unable to get comfortable.
 I felt so restless.
-Early one morning, I woke up and was unable to fall back asleep.
-I decided to follow the advice I had given so many people to whom I had sold massagers to, and put my feel on the foot massager.
-Within 15 minutes of using the massager, my body had calmed down so much, I was able to sleep through the night without further tossing and turning.
-At that time, when I was at my sickest, MedMassager was a life-saver.
+Early one morning, I woke up and struggled to fall back asleep.
+I decided to follow the advice I had given so many people to whom I had sold massagers to, and put my feet on the foot massager.
+Within 15 minutes of using the massager, my body calmed down so much, I slept the rest of the night without further tossing and turning.
+At that time, when I felt the sickest, MedMassager served as a life-saver.

 WHOA!
-I used to tell people all of the time that physical therapists use ultra-sounds on patients because circulation helps ligaments and tendons heal since these parts of the body don’t get proper circulation.
+I used to tell people all of the time that physical therapists use an ultra-sound on patients because circulation helps ligaments and tendons heal, since these parts of the body don’t get proper circulation.
 That’s exactly how a MedMassager works.
 This is also the reason we sell our massagers to physical therapists, chiropractors and doctors around the world.
-Damaged nerves also don’t get proper circulation and were most likely deprived of oxygenated blood at the onset of injury for hours to days— depending on severity of injury and subsequent intervention.
+Damaged nerves also don’t get proper circulation and were most likely deprived of oxygenated blood at the onset of injury for hours to days— depending on the severity of injury and subsequent intervention.
 I was told I had one of the worst spinal injuries there is.
-I suffered two burst fractures at L5 and S4, and as a result my spinal canal was filled with shards of bone, causing severe compression of the cauda equina nerves (the pony-tail of nerves that extends out of the tip of the spinal cord).
+I suffered two burst fractures at L5 and S4, and as a result my spinal canal was filled with shards of bone, causing severe compression of the cauda equina nerves— the pony-tail of nerves that extends out of the tip of the spinal cord.
 Due to other life-saving surgeries taking precedence over operating on my spine and me not being stable enough for yet another surgery, my nerves were compressed for over 72 hours!